How to Stop My Dog Barking When Out Walking

 I know… because that’s EXACTLY how I felt when my Tillie would see another dog on a leash or in a yard and pull me with every ounce of her 15 pounds, barking, and teeth bared toward the other dog.
 She was downright SCARY.

-Why do dogs bark on walks?
+Why does my dog bark on walks?

 Here’s the truth.
 The real reason for dog barking tends to get buried in techniques and tricks and tools.
 The BIG problem is that until you address the root reason, those techniques and tricks and tools don’t work well – at least not for long.